Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 - What your organization does, and what its goals are

-- Who your nonprofit serves
+- Who the non-profit serves

 - Why its work is important